Igbuku

 Igbuku is a community in Ndokwa East Local Government Area of Delta State, Nigeria.
 It is located on the shores of the River Ase.
 Igbuku shares a common boundary with Ofagbe, Ovrode, Ibrede, Aboh, and Ashaka.
 The town is made up of descendants from Ellu, Ofagbe, Ibrede and Aradhe with some Ndokwa migrants.
-The native language of the people is Isoko, with some native speakers of Ukwuani.
+The native language of the people is Ukwuani, however, there has been huge migration from neighbouring isoko communities in the last decades.
+As at 2026, its mostly Igbuku indigenes above 80 years old that speak Ukwuani, the local language has become Isoko.

 Igbuku Town is ruled by the Ozu, who is a recognized, gazetted traditional ruler in Nigeria.
 Igbuku's population is 3,500.
 The town has a primary school, post office, and a maternity/dispensary.
 The roads are passable by car with clear roads to Ibrede, and a new bridge to Aboh.